Prime Minister and Heads of Devolved Governments Council

-The Prime Minister and Heads of Devolved Governments Council is an intergovernmental body in the United Kingdom that consists of the UK prime minister and the heads of the three national devolved governments of Scotland, Northern Ireland and Wales.
+The Prime Minister and Heads of Devolved Governments Council (informally referred to as The Council) is an intergovernmental body within the United Kingdom.
+The council acts as the main body for the heads of governments of the member nations to consider issues of common interests across each country, as well as providing strategic direction for wider intergovernmental relations.

+Its membership includes Scotland, Northern Ireland, Wales and the United Kingdom itself, and is attended by the Prime Minister of the United Kingdom, the First Minister of Scotland, the First Minister and deputy First Minister of Northern Ireland and the First Minister of Wales, with other politicians from each of its member nations attending the council if necessary when discussing specific issues, such as economic policy.

 History

 In 1999, devolved administrations were created in Scotland, Wales, and Northern Ireland by the United Kingdom parliament.
 Initially a Joint Ministerial Committee system was created in 1999 by Tony Blair's Labour UK government to coordinate relationships between the three new governments and the UK government.

 In 2022, following a review into intergovernmental relations in the UK, the present tiered system of governance was put in place.
 The tiered structure includes a Prime Minister and Heads of Devolved Governments Council as a top tier, portfolio-specific interministerial standing committees as a middle tier, and topic-based intergovernmental groups as the lower tier.